-This new program will award travel scholarships to underrepresented minority early career individuals pursuing clinically-relevant basic or patient-oriented research.
+This program will award travel scholarships to underrepresented minority early career individuals pursuing clinically-relevant basic or patient-oriented research.
 Awardees will have the opportunity to attend the CNCDP-K12 annual scientific retreat, the Neurobiology of Disease in Children symposium, and the Child Neurology Society Annual Meeting.
 Selected recipients receive $1000 in travel support and waived registration for all program events.
-All 2017 program events will all take place the week of October 2, 2017, in Kansas City, Missouri.
-For further details or questionsplease visit, Diversity page, please contact Chennel Anderson or Erika Augustine, Diversity Officer – CNCDP-K12 (email@example.com).
+All 2018 program events will all take place in conjunction with the 47th annual CNS meeting in Chicago, October 12th - 18th, 2018.
+For further details or questions, please visit the Diversity page or contact Chennel Anderson (mailto:firstname.lastname@example.org) or Erika Augustine, Diversity Officer – CNCDP-K12 (email@example.com).